mingchuanwu/house_maker/ENHANCED_FINGER_JOINTS_SUMMARY.md

 # Enhanced Multi-Finger Joint System for Laser-Cut Houses

+## Current Status: ✅ ACTIVE SYSTEM (finger_joints.py removed)

 ## Overview
-I have successfully analyzed, designed, and implemented an enhanced multi-finger joint system that dramatically improves upon the original single-joint approach used in the house_maker project.
+The enhanced multi-finger joint system has been fully integrated and is now the primary system.
+The original `finger_joints.py` (single joint only) has been removed as it was no longer used.

 ## Original System Analysis